robdyke/r2d2/content/posts/2009/2009-02-18-recently-reading-the-liberty-of-the-networked-at-od.md

   - No Overall Control
 id: 368
 tags:
-- CML
-- convention on modern liberty
+- Convention on Modern Liberty
-- politics
+- Politics
-- public data
+- open data
-- technology
 title: recently reading "The Liberty of the Networked" at oD
 url: /2009/02/18/recently-reading-the-liberty-of-the-networked-at-od/
 ---